greenpro/sac_setup/README.md

 ## General SAC project notes
 * When generating messages and services create the service, build it, and make sure the *.h files have been generated before #including the files in any source files.
 This is because the service headers are generated last in the cmake process.
 This can be done by adding the project the message is in to the dependancies.
 * When running the gitPush.sh on "Bash on Ubuntu on Windows" "cache" in the first line might need to be changed to "no-cache".
+* When including a message from another project the project the message is in needs to be included in the find_packages of the CMakeLists.txt of the package using the remote message.
+* Joints in the urdf/xacro must all be in different positions if a joints x, y, and z are all 0 the joint will not be able to be controlled.
+* If the Gazebo simulator crashes when starting the launch file may need to be run again this is aparently an issue with Gazebo 8.
+* If changes are made to the robot description and the robot starts to go crazy moving this is because gazebo is very touchy on xacro parameters.
+* When running gazebo if it is switched to a wireframe in the view menu it will run much smoother.